 Call To Action

-When deciding if you should hire a real estate agent or not, take a look at your current situation and weigh the pros and cons.
-Write down what is most important to you like getting your asking price, ease of sale or saving money.
-Write down the cons of hiring an agent and have a discussion with your family about what would be the best option for you and your family.
-If you do decide to list with a realtor, make sure you interview multiple realtors and ask them for references.
+When deciding if you should hire a real estate agent, look at your current situation and weigh the pros and cons.
+Write down what is most important to you, like getting your asking price, ease of sale, or saving money.
+Write down the cons of hiring an agent and discuss with your family the best option for you and your family.
+If you decide to list with a realtor, make sure you interview multiple realtors and ask them for references.

 - My personal experience as a real estate business owner